piegope/doc/docs/content/en/rdm/kb/rdm-windows/knowledge-base/sealed-entries.md

 ### Devolutions Server REST API and sealed entries

- Details of an entry can be retrieved through the REST API. {{ en.DVLS }} will respond with a sealed entry error message if anyone attempts to access a programmatically sealed entry.
+ Details of an entry can be retrieved through the REST API. {{ en.DVLS }} will respond with a sealed entry error message if anyone attempts to access a sealed entry programmatically.